Makhuwa, Nahara in Mozambique

 Progress Level:

-Please pray for the availability of good schools for Nahara children, and that parents will send their children to school.
+Pray for the availability of good schools for the children, and that parents would send them to school.

-Pray for teachers and pastors to be available to instruct new believers in the ways of the Lord, leading them to spiritual maturity and fruitfulness.
+Ask God to equip teachers and pastors to be available to instruct new believers in the ways of the Lord, to lead them to spiritual maturity and fruitfulness.

 Text Source: Joshua Project